 Khulisa Social Solutions is a community organisation in South Africa supporting youth-led health and social care interventions.
-Young people with lived experience of adversity, from the UK-based social enterprise are also involved.
+Young people with lived experience of adversity, from the UK-based social enterprise, are also involved.
 Other academics joining in with the research include Dr Clare Kelso from the University of Johannesburg, Professor Liesel Ebersöhn, Dr Motlalepule Mampane and Professor Linda Theron from the University of Pretoria (UP).
 Professor Theron is leading the South African team.

 “A number of UP students completing their professional Masters degrees in Educational Psychology have committed to working in this project.
 The research focus, arts-based activities and partnerships with local and UK youth researchers will support these students to develop the necessary skills to be practitioners who are responsive to the needs and strengths of young clients challenged by the impacts of climate extremes and structural disadvantage.” – Professor Linda Theron, University of Pretoria

-This nine-month research project commenced in November 2016 and will end in July 2017.
+This research project commenced in November 2016.

 “Drought is a recurrent environmental hazard in sub-Saharan Africa, and poses particular challenges for communities in South Africa where precipitation levels in the summer rainfall zone have progressively declined over the last hundred years.” – Professor David Nash, University of Brighton

-- Use a blend of approaches from the sciences, arts and social sciences, together with information from archived newspapers, colonial records and rainfall data, to produce a timeline of droughts from the mid-nineteenth century.
+- Using a blend of approaches from the sciences, arts and social sciences, together with information from archived newspapers, colonial records and rainfall data, to produce a timeline of droughts from the mid-nineteenth century.